MatrixEditor/pairipcore-vm/README.md

 > A detailed writeup is work-in-progress and will be published to GitHub Pages
 > soon.
 Decompiler and Disassembler are WIP!

-> [!NOTE]
-> The opcodes seem to change each version release - therefore, the decompiler
-> given here can't be used against newer bytecode files!

 ## Disclaimer

 The information presented here is for educational purposes only!